-Butter-Roasted Cauliflower with Smoked Onion and Olde Remeker
+Cauliflower with Smoked Onion Soubise and Olde Remeker

 This dish highlights the sweetness of smoked onion soubise, paired with the nutty complexity of Olde Remeker cheese.
-Cauliflower is cooked sous-vide for tenderness, then roasted in butter for a caramelized finish.
-Together with sourdough crisp and toasted walnuts, it delivers a refined balance of creaminess, crunch, and earthy depth
+Cauliflower is prepared two ways: sous-vide then roasted in butter for a rich caramelized depth, and lightly pickled for freshness and acidity.
+Together with sourdough crisp and toasted walnuts, it delivers balance, texture

 Smoked Onion Soubise